Skip to main content

 sf agent --headless

 Emits NDJSON tool calls on stdout and waits for tool responses on stdin.
-Useful when you want to drive sf’s tool surface from your own LLM harness — for example, embed it in a Trigger.dev task or another agent runtime.
+Useful when you want to drive sf’s tool surface from your own LLM harness — for example, embed it in a scheduled task, CI job, or another agent runtime.
 See Common workflows for a worked example.

 MCP